tegonal/variist/README.md

 </code-fromArbs-bad-solution>

-.. but in exchange for a more generic test method name.
+...but in exchange for a more generic test method name.
 And the more expectations you add to the test method the less obvious it becomes which expectation failed on failure.
 Re-executing just the failure case, debugging it etc. becomes more tedious.
 And you know what, we forgot to add the use case where `requestedMinArgs` is a positive int and `maxArgs` is greater.
 For this we need two arguments where the second depends on the first.